-Cécile Accilien is professor of African and African Diaspora Studies in the Interdisciplinary Studies Department at Kennesaw State University in Georgia.
-Her area of studies are Francophone African and Caribbean Literatures and Cultures and Film & Media Studies; Her primary research areas are Haitian Studies, Caribbean Popular Cultures, Film and Media Studies and Women, Gender & Sexuality Studies.
+Cécile Accilien is Professor of French and Francophone Studies at University of Maryland in the School of Language, Literatures and Cultures in the College of Arts and Humanities.
+Her area of studies are Francophone African and Caribbean Literatures and Cultures and Film & Media Studies.
+Her primary research areas are Haitian Studies, Caribbean Popular Cultures, Film and Media Studies and Women, Gender & Sexuality Studies.
 She is the author of Rethinking Marriage in Francophone African and Caribbean Literatures (Lexington Books, 2008).
 She has also co-edited and contributed to two collections of essays, Revolutionary Freedoms: A History of Survival, Strength and Imagination in Haiti (Caribbean Studies Press, 2006) and Just Below South: Intercultural Performance in the Caribbean and the U.S. South (University of Virginia Press, 2007); she co-wrote with Jowel Laguerre English-Haitian Creole Phrasebook (McGraw Hill, 2010) and Francophone Cultures Through Film with Nabil Boudraa (Focus Publishing, 2013).
 She has published articles in the Journal of Haitian Studies, Women, Gender and Families of Color, Revue française, Southern Quarterly and Diaspora in Caribbean Art.
 She is the co-editor (with Valerie Orlando) of Teaching Haiti: Strategies for Creating New Narratives (University Press of Florida, 2021) and the co-author (with Krishauna Hines Gaither) of The Antiracism World Language Classroom (Routledge, 2022).
 Her monograph Bay lodyans: Haitian Popular Film Culture is forthcoming with SUNY Press.
 She is the chair of the Editorial Board of the journal Women, Gender and Families of Color.
 She is the 2023 president of the Haitian Studies Association.
 She has written for Truthout and Latin American Commentator.
 She is also a Diversity, Equity, Inclusion (DEI) and Belonging Coach and Consultant.
 She is co-founder (with Jessica Adams) of Soley Consulting, LLC (www.soleydei.com).

 Author | Seneca Vaught